Mounting evidence shows that Alzheimer's biomarker tau protein accumulates differently — and more rapidly — in woman's brains than in men's.

 “For decades, researchers have largely ignored sex as a biological variable within preclinical studies,” authors from SWHR wrote in an editorial recently published in Alzheimer’s & Dementia: Translational Research & Clinical Interventions.
 “Recent literature indicates scientists are increasingly including male and female subjects in studies, but fewer studies assess for sex differences in study outcome.
 This is particularly concerning within the field of Alzheimer’s disease, as disease burden is higher among women and evidence suggests sex differences exist in etiology and disease course.”

-Meanwhile in a recent op-ed for Being Patient, Carolee Lee of WHAM!
+Meanwhile in an op-ed for Being Patient, Carolee Lee of WHAM!
 (Women’s Health Access Matters) and Michelle M. Mielke at the Specialized Center for Research Excellence on Sex Differences at Mayo Clinic examine the consequences of ignoring gender and biology in Alzheimer’s research — and the pivotal importance of lifespan research.

 “Investing in research that looks across a woman’s lifespan to identify risk factors for Alzheimer’s disease and related dementias can help women monitor early warning signs and potentially mitigate risk factors that can prevent or delay the onset of cognitive impairment,” the authors wrote.
-“This research has the potential to save millions of lives that would otherwise be lost to Alzheimer’s, and to significantly reduce the hefty price tag that Alzheimer’s disease and related dementias presents for patients, families, caregivers and our healthcare system.
+“This research has the potential to save millions of lives that would otherwise be lost to Alzheimer’s, and to significantly reduce the hefty price tag that Alzheimer’s disease and related dementias presents for patients, families, caregivers and our healthcare system.”

 So what can women do to keep their brain in check?
 Dr. Marie Pasinski, a faculty member at Harvard Medical School and neurologist at Massachusetts General’s Institute for Brain Health, told Being Patient that women should focus on the things they can control that lead to better brain health.